kc1awv/rnodecustomconfigutil/README.md

 ```
 ### Update the firmware

-Grab the latest precompiled firmware from the RNode Firmware repository and flash it to the device.
+Grab the latest precompiled firmware from KC1AWV's custom RNode Firmware repository and flash it to the device.

 ```sh
 rnodeconf /dev/ttyUSB0 -u
 ```

-### Set RNode to TNC mode
+### Set Custom RNode to TNC mode

 If you just specify the -T option, the utility will ask you for the necessary parameters.